imxugan/CSGO-Skill/.github/MISC_TEMPLATES.md

 5. Avoid later editing the procedure directly, instead add a comment to the issue describing more steps needed.

 ### Explanation
-Anything else you think is important to this feature, ellaborate on it here.
+Anything else you think is important to this feature, elaborate on it here.

 <!-- End Implementing Features Template -->
 -----